OpenTranslationBible/open-bible/en-GB/43.John/md/john-17.md

 ## John 17:14

-I have given them Your word, and the world has hated them because they are not of the world, just as I am not of the world.
+I have delivered Your word to them, and the world has despised them because they do not belong to the world, just as I do not belong to the world.

 ## John 17:15